merenlab/merenlab.org/data/micr-obs-future/index.md

 ---

-We did a dry run to look at the stats.
+We did a dry run to check the stats before letting it loose.

 ```
 anvi-run-workflow -w metagenomics -c QC_config.json -A --until gzip_fastqs -n -q
 ```

-Assuming the stats look good, we submitted the job using `clusterize`.
+Then, we submitted the job using `clusterize`.

 {:.notice}
-Note that we are using the flag `--unil gzip-fastqs` so that we are not running the entire `metagenomics` workflow but only the quality control portion of that.
+Note that we used the flag `--unil gzip-fastqs` so that we would not run the entire `metagenomics` workflow but only the quality control portion.

 ```bash
 clusterize -j QC_workflow \